jakelacey2012/jakelacey2012/README.md

-I# 👋 Hi I'm Jake
+# 👋 Hi I'm Jake

 Software engineer at the [BBC](https://bbc.co.uk), guitarist, music lover and keen runner.

 I've been a software engineer for just over 6 years, I'm a self-taught developer, software was and still is my hobby and now its my full time career.
 I've worked on large and small systems.
 I'm passionate about building software that improves people's lives.

 ### 🔗 Links
 - [Blog](https://jakelacey2012.github.io/blog/)